quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 In the absence of other defects in the DNA repair response, *D* alleles at *Mbd4* appear to have little or no detectable effect on *de novo* mutation rates (Figure @fig:spectra-comparison).
 Since loss-of-function mutations in *Mbd4* often lead to increases CpG>TpG mutation rates [@PMID:12130785], it is possible that the p.Asp129Asn missense mutation is not sufficient to cause such a phenotype in the BXDs.
 As we demonstrated in this and a previous manuscript, *D* alleles in *Mutyh* alone lead to significantly increased C>A mutation rates (Figure @fig:spectra-comparison) [@PMID:35545679].
-In response to an accumulation of C>A mutations, a fraction of spermatagonial stem cells with *D* alleles at *Mutyh* may undergo apoptosis to prevent further unrepaired DNA damage.
+In response to an accumulation of C>A mutations, a fraction of spermatogonial stem cells with *D* alleles at *Mutyh* may undergo apoptosis to prevent further unrepaired DNA damage.
 If those germline cells also harbor *D* alleles at *Mbd4*, they may not be able to arrest the cell cycle and complete apoptosis, allowing the effects of *D* alleles in *Mutyh* to exacerbate C>A mutation rates even further.

 However, further experimental evidence will be required to identify the causal genes and mutations that underlie the observed signal of epistasis between mutator alleles.